 Spooky Nook Sports

-Integration of a new CRM system into the existing content management system (CMS) to increase the user experience.
+Integration of a new CRM system into the existing content management system (CMS) to increase the user experience

 Spooky Nook Sports recently transitioned to a new CRM system and identified various areas for improvement.
 Especially the UX design and the user journeys required an update to align with the overall desired website experience.
 Five Jars was hired to analyze the current state, identify areas for improvement and, eventually, integrate the required third-party functionalities.